22 Types of Frogs in Alabama

 The name of this little frog comes from the fact that its cry is similar to a cricket’s sound.
 The colors range from gray to green to brown across all of them.

-While some have a vibrant color palette, others have a more subdued one.
+While some have a vibrant color palette, others are more subdued.
 The underside of their bodies is either white or a lighter tint.

 In contrast to most species of frogs, this particular species is more active during the day.
 They inhabit aquatic environments, such as ponds, lakes, and streams, among other similar places.